DBProductions/gaeusers/README.md

 A simple user management for App Engine applications.

 Users can register, have to activate their accounts via email, only activated user are able to login.
+After a successful login the user ends on a profil page where they can change their password or delete their account.
-Change the password or delete the account on a profil page and when the password is lost, the user is able to set a new one.
+When the password is lost, the user is able to set a new one.

 ### Documentation:
 [GitHub Page](http://dbproductions.github.com/gaeusers/)